SurjeshYadavMasai/surjeshyadav/README.md

 </h1>

 <h3 align="center" >"It always seems impossible until it's done."</h3>
-<p align="center" ><samp> I was passionate about coding so  I started my journey with a degree in Bachelor of Computer Application</samp></p>
+<p align="center" ><samp>I was passionate about coding so  I started my journey with a degree in Bachelor of Computer Application.</samp></p>
 <p align="center" ><samp align="center"> After BCA I joind Masai School it made me curious that one can create unique virtual platforms just by coding.
 This started to build up my interest in web development.</samp></p>
-<p align="center" ><samp align="center">Now I have learned lots of Advanced skills in web development like HTML, CSS, Javascript, NodeJS, MongoDB, Express, React, and DSA</samp></p>
+<p align="center" ><samp align="center">I have learned lots of Advanced skills in web development like HTML, CSS, Javascript, NodeJS, MongoDB, Express, React, and DSA</samp></p>
+<p align="center" ><samp align="center">Now I am A passionate Full stack web developer with a flair for creating elegant and user centric solutions within the given deadline.
+Passionate about software architecture and cloud computing.
+Regular attendee of web developer meetups and hackathons..</samp></p>

 <br>